JarekSopinski/TIL/Testing/react-testing-library.md

 Cones: Further from how users interact with software, more likely to break with refactoring

 Functional testing - include all relevant units, test behavior
-Prones: close to how users interact with software, less likely to break with refactoting
+Prones: close to how users interact with software, less likely to break with refactoring
 Cones: More difficult to debug failing tests

 ### Accessibility and finding elements

-RTL recommends fiding elements by accessibility handles. https://testing-library.com/docs/queries/about/#priority
+RTL recommends finding elements by accessibility handles. https://testing-library.com/docs/queries/about/#priority

 Role definitions: https://www.w3.org/TR/wai-aria/#role_definitions